pfvernon2/OSCine/README.md

 ```
 let mcast = OSCMulticast()
-mcast.delegate = self //for group state notifications, see OSCMulticastDelegate
+mcast.delegate = self //for group state notifications - see OSCMulticastDelegate
 try mcast.joinGroup(on: "224.0.0251", port: 12345)

 //Register methods if you care to process or monitor messages sent to the group